samaandrea10/mortgag-dashboard/README.md

 - Average Precision
 - Confusion Matrix

-The final Random Forest model achieved the following performance on the Test Set:
+The original Random Forest model achieved the following performance on the Test Set:

 | Metric | Score |
 | ------ | ----: |